 As with the rest of our site, this page will continue to

 evolve to include more details about our Red Warrior POWs.
-The brief history
+A brief history

-at the bottom of the page provides rudimentary information about
+at the bottom of this page provides rudimentary information about

 by Roger Hill.